 After five years of request after request for a meeting with selectmen, they finally agreed to meet with me.
 The only reason they agreed to meet was to cover themselves.
 All my earlier requests were oral, but following my second written request, a date was set for Sept.
 12, 2005.
 I was given about 15 minutes just prior to a scheduled Town Meeting.
 This way there would be no lengthy discussion.
 At the meeting, an overwhelming majority of the time was monopolized by one selectmen who dwelt on the nonexisting 1983 opinion from town counsel and the abandonment of Dan Parker Road to the Dunstable town line, because there was no Dunstable Road in the town of Groton.

 What's so amazing about this is that neither selectmen nor the administrative officer comprehended the difference between an actual opinion from town counsel and a personal letter.
 Without a doubt, the monopolizing selectman was well coached prior to the meeting.
 I was not allowed to discuss the many documents I brought to the meeting.
 When the meeting was declared finished, I gave the chairman of the board of selectmen a copy of Groton's 1923 precinct map, James Fitzpatrick's 1938 death certificate and the 1942 assessor's street listing showing the Fitzpatricks lived on Shattuck Road.
-There was no discussion of these documents or any of the other documents I brought to the meeting.
-The street listing in addition to all the other documents clearly showed Shattuck Street passed by the Mistress and not Dan Parker Road.

 At the same time I requested the meeting with selectmen, I also requested a meeting with the Groton Planning Board.
 The board voted not to meet with me because selectmen had authority over public ways under state statute.
 Interestingly, state statute gives the planning board authority to make recommendations to selectmen about roads, but the Groton Planning Board chose to make no recommendation.
 Besides this, the planning board has significant input on the building of new roads in housing developments.
 In the same letter informing me of the planning board's refusal to meet with me, the planning administrator wanted my email address to forward messages to me about preserving historic roads.
 Is there a contradiction here?